nkrowlan/signing-server/README.md

 Extending functionality
 -----------------------

-To add additional commands, create an object with methods that take the desired string arguments, and instantiate the [Processor](/signing/processor.py) instance with the class name and a list of strings containing the names of the functions to expose to clients.
-Instantiate the [SignedProtocolFactory](/signing/signedprotocol.py) with that processor, and they functions will be available to clients.
+To add additional commands, create an object with methods decorated by '''expose''' from [signing.processor](/signing/processor.py) that take the desired string arguments, and instantiate the [Processor](/signing/processor.py) instance with the class name.
+Instantiate the [SignedProtocolFactory](/signing/signedprotocol.py) with that processor, and the decorated methods will be available to clients.
 See the included [SayHiImplementation](/signing/processorimpl/sayhiimplementation.py) and [signing_server.tac](/signing_server.tac).

 Running tests
 -------------